 Basically you create camera positions in ET via 0 key, then you input that into camtrace, edit it and output a script, which in turn can be executed during replay mode to create something which looks like this: http://www.youtube.com/watch?v=w1Wz0SppXDM

 It just needs support from the mod code.
 Below is a diff which adds basic camtrace support to mod code.
 It is a diff to etmain (not etlegacy), but it should be readable.
 With this implemented into the mod code you can execute camtrace scripts.
 You also have a basic freecam during replay mode.
 What this diff is lacking is 1) probably quality (that is why i post here) 2) a perfect freecam with nice and smooth camera movement 3) possibility to output camera positions via '0’ key and 4) several other annoying stuff like e.g. you can still hear first person footstep sound while in freecam mode.

 Searching for a better way to implement this feature, so i decided to get more eyes on it to create a really good implementation.

 Credits for the code mainly go to hannes, although i only used forum posts and google to put that together.
 Would be cool to see this in ET:Legacy.

 Here is a basic tutorial for set up on etpro: http://www.youtube.com/watch?v=97ITEydb4eg&NR=1&feature=endscreen

-#1 Updated by Radegast about 6 years ago
+#1 Updated by Radegast over 6 years ago